Sathishnaik786/yvi_chatbot/README.md

 ## License

-This project is proprietary to YVI Tech Solutions.
+This project is proprietary to YVI Technologies.
 All rights reserved.